-Bosnia and Herzegovina: The information on SHPP ban adopted30.
-November 2020. / SEE Energy News
+Bosnia and Herzegovina: The information on SHPP ban adopted, SEE Energy News

 In June, The House of Representatives of the Federation of Bosnia and Herzegovina passed a decision to completely ban the construction of small hydropower plants.
 The Federal Government had three months for analysis of relevant legislation and to propose amendments to enable effective implementation of this decision.